robgon-art/soundfont_synthesizer/README.md

    pygame pyfluidsynth

 5. Run python soundfont_synthesizer.py, and you should see this and be able to play.
 Blue indicates the pressed notes.

+# Acknowledgments
+This project was made possible by the following resources:

+- **FluidSynth**: A real-time software synthesizer based on the SoundFont 2 specifications.
+- **PyGame**: A set of Python modules designed for writing video games, used here for the graphical interface and input handling.
+- **pyFluidSynth**: A Python wrapper for the FluidSynth library, enabling seamless MIDI and SoundFont functionality integration into Python projects.
+- **SoundFont Technology**: A file format and associated technology that uses sample-based synthesis to play MIDI files.
+- **Dore Mark** for his NY S&S Model B-v5.2 SoundFont: A high-quality SoundFont sampled by Dore Mark, providing the rich tones of a New York Steinway Model B piano.
+- **Adam Dingle** for his FluidSynth installation instructions.